Grokzen/pykwalify/docs/validation-rules.rst

 Format
 ------

 Only valid when using `date` or `datetime` type.
-It helps to define custom datetime formats if the default formats is not enough.
+It helps to define custom datetime formats if the default formats are not enough.

-Define the value as a string or a list with foramts as values that uses the builtin python datetime string formatting language.
+Define the value as a string or a list with formats as values that use the builtin python datetime string formatting language.
 The syntax can be found here `python-strptime`_

 .. code-block:: yaml